Rachel Roberts BACP Accredited CBT Psychotherapist and EMDR practitioner

-My work experience to date with young people and adults has made me an extremely informed, clinically experienced practitioner tailoring each session to your needs.
+My work experience to date with adults has made me an extremely informed, clinically experienced practitioner tailoring each session to your needs.

 How counselling can help